 1. When do you apply?

 The deadline for submitting an application varies depending on the type of university you apply for and any entry restrictions such as Numerus Fixus.
 The deadlines also vary for EU and non-EU applicants.
-In 2014 the deadline for most courses is 1st May 2014.
+For 2015 admission, the deadline for most courses is 1st May 2015.
 However, even here there are exceptions so it is worth checking directly with the university you are interested in.
 Some universities have their own selection processes and you will need to adhere to their terms and conditions.
-In all cases, however, you need to have set up your account on Studielink by 1st May 2014.
+In all cases, however, you need to have set up your account on Studielink by 1st May 2015.

 The entry process at University Colleges is completely different as prospective students may have to attend an interview in person.
 This has a significant impact on a student’s likely chances of gaining a place.
 University Colleges are much smaller institutions with much clearer limits to student numbers.
 As all students are required to live on campus there is a physical limit to the number of students they can recruit.
 Typically students should apply to University Colleges in time for a January deadline.
 Applicants may then be invited to interview in February.

 2. What grades do you need?

 See our page on entry requirements.
 Once you have satisfied yourself that you have the required qualifications you will be able to put forward an application.

 3. When do you know if you have a place?

 Dutch universities usually make unconditional offers in the British sense of the word.
 These offers will be conditional on you passing the A' levels you say you are taking, or at least passing enough of your A' levels to meet the minimum entry requirement.
 You will need to produce originals of your certificates at some point during your first term but most Dutch universities understand that there is a time lag involved in your receiving this official documentation.